jamiebuilds/favorite-software/README.md

 Favorite Software
 =================

-This is a slightly-opinionated personal favorite list of software for Mac OS X & Linux.
-In the future this may include other resources (not just Mac & Linux software), but will always be tailored to developers and power users.
+This is a slightly-opinionated personal favorite list of software.
+In the future this may include other resources, but will always be tailored to developers and power users.

 ---